0x1997/httprouter/README.md

 **NOTE: It might be required to set [`Router.HandleMethodNotAllowed`][Router.HandleMethodNotAllowed] to `false` to avoid problems.**

-You can use another [`http.Handler`][http.Handler], for example another router, to handle requests which could not be matched by this router by using the [`Router.NotFound`][Router.NotFound] handler.
+You can use another [`fasthttp.RequestHandler`][fasthttp.RequestHandler], for example another router, to handle requests which could not be matched by this router by using the [`Router.NotFound`][Router.NotFound] handler.
 This allows chaining.

 ### Static files